 The Not-So-Sweet Truth About the Sugar You’re Consuming

 The US Department of Agriculture estimates that the average American consumes 156 pounds of added sugar annually.
-That amounts to five grocery store shelves loaded with 30 or so one pound bags of sugar each.
+That amounts to five grocery store shelves loaded with 30 or so one-pound bags of sugar each.
 (Psychology Today, 2012).

 The Center for Disease Control puts the amount of sugar we consume at 27.5 teaspoons of sugar per day per person.
-The calorie total for that amount is approximately 440 which accounts for one-quarter of a daily 2000 calorie diet.
+The calorie total for that amount is approximately 440 which accounts for one-quarter of a daily 2000-calorie diet.
 Now, you’re probably thinking that these stats sound exaggerated and that there’s no way that you consume that much sugar in a day!
-While you might not be eating enough straight sugar to meet this statistic, remember that there is natural sugar found in fruits and vegetables and plenty of added sugar is included in the processed foods we eat every day.
+While you might not be eating enough straight sugar to meet this statistic, remember that there is a natural sugar found in fruits and vegetables and plenty of added sugar is included in the processed foods we eat every day.

 A brain-healthy diet would contain a significant amount of naturally occurring sugar from fruits and grains, for example.
 So sugar itself is not a problem for the brain.
 The problem is that we’re chronically consuming much more added sugar in processed foods, which is most often in the form of fructose.
 Fructose, without the fiber from plants, is quickly absorbed causing rapid blood sugar spikes and crashes.

 Sugar, Diabetes, and Alzheimer’s

 It has always been believed that diabetes and Alzheimer’s were associated because of the simultaneous escalation of Alzheimer’s and Type II diabetes.
 In fact, Alzheimer’s is sometimes referred to as Type III diabetes.